umardraz/virtspace/Virtspace-Ubuntu.rst

   nano /etc/php5/apache2/php.ini
   max_execution_time = 1200

-Next we need to restart the apache service.
+In order for this change to take effect restart Apache.
+The warning should no longer appear.

 ::